oxfordroadmapping/country-profiles-clean-up-zh_hant/europe/portugal.md

 civil law system; Constitutional Court review of legislative acts

 ### 憲法
-- `history`: several previous; latest adopted 2 April 1976, effective 25 April 1976
+- `歷史`: several previous; latest adopted 2 April 1976, effective 25 April 1976
-- `amendments`: proposed by the Assembly of the Republic; adoption requires two-thirds majority vote of Assembly members; amended several times, last in 2005
+- `修正`: proposed by the Assembly of the Republic; adoption requires two-thirds majority vote of Assembly members; amended several times, last in 2005

 ### 國際法組織參與
 accepts compulsory ICJ jurisdiction with reservations; accepts ICCt jurisdiction

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: at least one parent must be a citizen of Portugal
+- `血統公民身份`: at least one parent must be a citizen of Portugal
-- `dual citizenship recognized`: yes
+- `承認雙重國籍`: yes
-- `residency requirement for naturalization`: 10 years; 6 years if from a Portuguese-speaking country
+- `入籍的居留要求`: 10 years; 6 years if from a Portuguese-speaking country

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: President Marcelo REBELO DE SOUSA (since 9 March 2016)
+- `國家元首`: President Marcelo REBELO DE SOUSA (since 9 March 2016)
-- `head of government`: Prime Minister Antonio Luis MONTENEGRO (since 2 April 2024)
+- `政府首腦`: Prime Minister Antonio Luis MONTENEGRO (since 2 April 2024)
-- `cabinet`: Council of Ministers appointed by the president on the recommendation of the prime minister
+- `内閣`: Council of Ministers appointed by the president on the recommendation of the prime minister
-- `elections/appointments`: president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a second term); election last held on 24 January 2021 (next to be held in January 2026); following legislative elections the leader of the majority party or majority coalition is usually appointed prime minister by the president
+- `選舉/任命`: president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a second term); election last held on 24 January 2021 (next to be held in January 2026); following legislative elections the leader of the majority party or majority coalition is usually appointed prime minister by the president
-- `election results`: *2021:* Marcelo REBELO DE SOUSA reelected president in the first round; percent of vote - Marcelo REBELO DE SOUSA (PSD) 60.7%, Ana GOMES (ran as an independent but is a member of PS) 13%, Andre VENTURA (CH) 11.9%, João FERREIRA (PCP-PEV) 4.3%, other 10.1%  *2016:* Marcelo REBELO DE SOUSA elected president in the first round; percent of vote - Marcelo REBELO DE SOUSA (PSD) 52%, António SAMPAIO DA NOVOA (independent) 22.9%, Marisa MATIAS (BE) 10.1%, Maria DE BELEM ROSEIRA (PS) 4.2%, other 10.8%
+- `選舉結果`: *2021:* Marcelo REBELO DE SOUSA reelected president in the first round; percent of vote - Marcelo REBELO DE SOUSA (PSD) 60.7%, Ana GOMES (ran as an independent but is a member of PS) 13%, Andre VENTURA (CH) 11.9%, João FERREIRA (PCP-PEV) 4.3%, other 10.1%  *2016:* Marcelo REBELO DE SOUSA elected president in the first round; percent of vote - Marcelo REBELO DE SOUSA (PSD) 52%, António SAMPAIO DA NOVOA (independent) 22.9%, Marisa MATIAS (BE) 10.1%, Maria DE BELEM ROSEIRA (PS) 4.2%, other 10.8%
 **note**:  there is also a Council of State that acts as a consultative body to the president

 ### 立法部門
-- `description`: unicameral Assembly of the Republic or Assembleia da Republica (230 seats; 226 members directly elected in multi-seat constituencies by closed-list proportional representation vote and 4 members - 2 each in 2 constituencies representing Portuguese living abroad - directly elected by proportional representation vote; members serve 4-year terms)
+- `描述`: unicameral Assembly of the Republic or Assembleia da Republica (230 seats; 226 members directly elected in multi-seat constituencies by closed-list proportional representation vote and 4 members - 2 each in 2 constituencies representing Portuguese living abroad - directly elected by proportional representation vote; members serve 4-year terms)
-- `elections`: last held on 10 March 2024 (next to be held on 30 September 2028); note - early elections were called after Prime Minister Antonio Luis Santos da COSTA resigned on 7 November 2023
+- `選舉`: last held on 10 March 2024 (next to be held on 30 September 2028); note - early elections were called after Prime Minister Antonio Luis Santos da COSTA resigned on 7 November 2023
-- `election results`: percent of vote by party - AD (PSD, CDS-PP, PPM) 28.8%, PS, 28%, Enough 18.1%, IL 4.9%, BE 4.4%, L 3.2%, CDU 3.2%, other 9.4%; seats by party - AD (PSD, CDS-PP, PPM) 80, PS 78, Enough 50, IL 8, BE 5, L 4, CDU 4, other 1; composition - men 155, women 75, percentage women 32.6%
+- `選舉結果`: percent of vote by party - AD (PSD, CDS-PP, PPM) 28.8%, PS, 28%, Enough 18.1%, IL 4.9%, BE 4.4%, L 3.2%, CDU 3.2%, other 9.4%; seats by party - AD (PSD, CDS-PP, PPM) 80, PS 78, Enough 50, IL 8, BE 5, L 4, CDU 4, other 1; composition - men 155, women 75, percentage women 32.6%

 ### 司法部門
-- `highest court(s)`: Supreme Court or Supremo Tribunal de Justica (consists of 12 justices); Constitutional Court or Tribunal Constitucional (consists of 13 judges)
+- `最高法院`: Supreme Court or Supremo Tribunal de Justica (consists of 12 justices); Constitutional Court or Tribunal Constitucional (consists of 13 judges)
-- `judge selection and term of office`: Supreme Court justices nominated by the president and appointed by the Assembly of the Republic; judges can serve for life; Constitutional Court judges - 10 elected by the Assembly and 3 elected by the other Constitutional Court judges; judges elected for 6-year nonrenewable terms
+- `法官遴選和任期`: Supreme Court justices nominated by the president and appointed by the Assembly of the Republic; judges can serve for life; Constitutional Court judges - 10 elected by the Assembly and 3 elected by the other Constitutional Court judges; judges elected for 6-year nonrenewable terms
-- `subordinate courts`: Supreme Administrative Court (Supremo Tribunal Administrativo); Audit Court (Tribunal de Contas); appellate, district, and municipal courts
+- `下級法院`: Supreme Administrative Court (Supremo Tribunal Administrativo); Audit Court (Tribunal de Contas); appellate, district, and municipal courts

 ### 政黨
 Democratic Alliance or AD (2024 electoral alliance in the Azores, includes PSD, CDS-PP, PPM)Democratic and Social Center/People's Party (Partido do Centro Democratico Social-Partido Popular) or CDS-PPEcologist Party "The Greens" or "Os Verdes" (Partido Ecologista-Os Verdes) or PEVEnough (Chega)Liberal Initiative (Iniciativa Liberal) or ILLIVRE or LPeople-Animals-Nature Party (Pessoas-Animais-Natureza) or PANPeople's Monarchist Party or PPMPortuguese Communist Party (Partido Comunista Portugues) or PCPSocial Democratic Party (Partido Social Democrata) or PSD (formerly the Partido Popular Democratico or PPD)Socialist Party (Partido Socialista) or PSThe Left Bloc (Bloco de Esquerda) or BE or O BlocoUnitary Democratic Coalition (Coligacao Democratica Unitaria) or CDU (includes PCP and PEV) (2024)